ReddyDivya/my-hashnode-blogs/React/Framer-Motion/FramerMotion.md

 Framer Motion provides a wide range of properties like <b>scale</b>, <b>rotate</b>, <b>translateX</b>, and many more to animate different aspects of an element.
 You can also use the transition prop to define the <b>duration, delay, and easing of the animation</b>.

+That's fantastic!
+You can already imagine how you can use these animations to enhance the user experience in your app.

+## Let's see, Advanced features or tips that we can use?

 Conclusion